Support

 What does the Insights tab show?

-The Insights tab reveals spending patterns you might not notice manually — day-of-week analysis (do you spend more on Fridays?), budget vs actual comparisons, and contextual insights generated by Comma's rule-based engine.
+The Insights tab reveals spending patterns you might not notice manually — day-of-week analysis (do you spend more on Fridays?), top spending categories with month-over-month comparison, upcoming-bills projection from your detected recurring charges, and contextual insights generated by Comma's rule-based engine.
 Each insight links to the relevant tab for deeper exploration.

 What does the Trend tab show?